-Victor Williams, of Catholic University of America's Columbus School of Law, writes, in support of the Petitioner.
-Professor Williams was granted leave to appear below as amicus in Noel Canning v.
-NLRB to raise a nonjusticiability alternative theory.
+Victor Williams, of Catholic University of America's Columbus School of Law, writes, in support of the Petitioner's writ of certiorari, to raise an alternative political-question theory.
+1 Professor Williams was granted leave to appear below as amicus in Noel Canning v.
+NLRB to raise the nonjusticiability alternative theory.
 He has also appeared as amicus in related cases before the Third Circuit and Seventh Circuit.
 Professor Williams has researched and published in the area of constitutional law and the federal appointments process for twenty-two years.
 Amicus' published scholarship and popular commentary has strongly supported the appointment prerogatives of four Presidents without regard to their party affiliation.
 Amicus has warned of worsening cycles of Senate confirmation dysfunction, and has been particularly critical of the recent purposeful appointment obstruction orchestrated by partisan factions of both the House and Senate.
-Throughout 2011, Professor Williams advocated for President Barack Obama to use his Article II, Section 2, Clause 3 appointment authority to challenge the appointment obstruction and insure legal authority for the National Labor Relations Board (NLRB) and Consumer Financial Protection Bureau (CFPB).
-Amicus seeks to prompt a nonjusticiability inquiry and argues for reversal of the court of appeals.
-An earlier version of this amicus brief was lodged in support of the Petition for a Writ of Certiorari.2
+Throughout 2011, Professor Williams advocated for President Barack Obama to use his Article II, Section 2, Clause 3 appointment authority to challenge the appointment obstruction and insure legal authority for the National Labor

-1 All parties have consented.
+1 Pursuant to Rule 37.2(a), amicus provided timely notice of his intention to file this brief.
+All parties have consented.
 In accordance with Rule 37.6, no counsel for any party has authored this brief in whole or in part, and no person or entity, other than the amicus, has made a monetary contribution to the preparation or submission of this brief.
 Amicus' institutional affiliation is provided only for identification purposes.